YourlocalJay/AIQLeads/UPDATE.md

    - Always reference this document to review completed and pending tasks.

 2. **Next Task Focus**:
-   - For Phase 2, focus on `market_insight_model.py` and `market_insight_schema.py`.
-   - Include next steps for testing, migration, and pipeline integration.
+   - Focus on controller implementation
+   - Follow API design standards
+   - Maintain test coverage

 3. **Update Before Proceeding**:
    - Ensure this document is updated before starting a new task or thread.